shox404/shox404/README.md

+# My Portfolio
+Check out my portfolio at [Website](https://shx404.vercel.app/) to see my projects, skills, and more.

 ## 👨‍💻 About Me

 I'm an experienced web developer with a strong focus on frontend development and a keen ability to solve complex problems.
 Holding a Junior Developer degree, I bring hands-on experience in building web applications and a comprehensive understanding of modern web technologies.